 An Excellent Teenager Emperor Liu Zhao

-Now Liu Zhao was a 13-year-old emperor, who was already quite strong and decisive.
+Now Liu Zhao was a 13-year-old emperor who was already quite strong and decisive.

 He also further expanded his realm and made peace with nearby regions.

-Consequences of Emperors Losing Power to Eunuch Group
+Consequences of the Emperors' Losing Power

-Some of the emperors tried to fight, while others just lived with the flow, but none of them could achieve big success as Liu Zhao did.
+Some emperors tried to fight, while others just lived with the flow, but none of them could achieve big success as Liu Zhao did.

 You Might Also Like: